core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

      |<---------+  Close frame (opcode=%x8, FIN=1, MASK=0)
      |          |
 ~~~~
-{: #example-1 title='A CoAP client retrieves the representation of a resource identified by a "coap+ws" URI'}
+{: #example-1 title='A CoAP client retrieves the representation of a
+     resource identified by a "coap" URI over the WebSocket protocol'}

 {{example-2}} shows how a CoAP client uses a CoAP
 forward proxy with a WebSocket endpoint to retrieve the representation